 - 16 oz. kielbasa sauasage

-Once the sausage has browned up a bit, and released most of the grease, scoop it out and put aside.
-Be careful to leave grease in the pan.
+- Once the sausage has browned for approximately 6 minutes, scoop it out and put aside.
+Much of the fat will have rendered.
+Make sure to leave grease in the pan.

-Once the potatoes have softened, add the kielbasa back into the pan mix in and all to reheat before serving.
+- Once the potatoes have softened and onions are cooked add the kielbasa back into the pan mix in and all cook for 4 minutes.